sparna-git/Sparnatural/docs/widgets.md

 ### Configuration

-In OWL configuration, declare a sub-property of [`config-core:ListProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#ListProperty)
+In your SHACL configuration, add a `dash:searchWidget` annotation with the value [`config-core:ListProperty`](http://data.sparna.fr/ontologies/sparnatural-config-core#ListProperty).

+### Default configuration

+By default, list widgets are used if the statistics are available to the configuration and if the number of distinct objects for the property is less than 500.

 ### Datasources